jonblissett/bike-sim/README.md

 Filenames beginning 'main' are a good place to start.

 If running using parallel processing, in the working directory execute command `ipcluster start -n ?` where ? specfies the number of cores.
-This is not nessecary for 'one off' simulations.
+This is not required for single simulations.